Sodalitium Christianae Vitae: Sexual and physical abuse

 A report in 2017 supported accusations of past sexual abuse by the SCV founder Luis Fernando Figari and by other Sodalites; the SCV apologised for these transgressions.
 Independent investigators commissioned by the Sodalitium reported that "Figari sexually assaulted at least one child, manipulated, sexually abused, or harmed several other young people; and physically or psychologically abused dozens of others."
 It was also reported that Figari committed physical abuse, being described as "appearing to enjoy observing the younger aspirants and brothers experience pain, discomfort and fear."
 On one occasion, he burned an individual with a candle, and menaced members by allowing his dog to bite them at times.
 The report also mentions that there are several other Sodalits who had physically or psychologically abused another Sodalit or a person in formation.
 These people are still in the community, though they have had "administrative actions taken against them and are receiving training."

 In March 2016 Alessandro Moroni Llabres, Superior General of the Sodalitium Christianae Vitae (SCV) and the Superior Council of the SCV requested that reports be prepared on abuses perpetrated by Figari and Sodalites, and responses of the SCV.
 Over 200 people were interviewed, and many documents examined.
 The reports concluded that Luis Fernando Figari and former Sodalites, none of whom (except Figari) remained attached to the SCV, committed sexual abuse on minors and adults, with the last abuse on an adult in the year 2000.
 Llabres asked for forgiveness from those hurt.

 On 30 January 2017, the Vatican's Congregation for Institutes of Consecrated Life and Societies of Apostolic Life ordered that Figari be "prohibited from contacting, in any way, persons belonging to the Sodalitium Christianae Vitae, and no way have any direct personal contact with them."

 On 10 January 2018, it was announced that Pope Francis had appointed Bishop Noel Londoño Buitrago of the Diocese of Jericó, Colombia as papal commissioner.
-He will work alongside the papal delegate, Cardinal Joseph Tobin of the Diocese of Newark.
+He will work alongside the papal delegate, Cardinal Joseph W. Tobin of the Diocese of Newark.
 Pope Francis said that a verdict would be reached within a month, and was likely to be unfavourable to Figari.
 Tobin had found instances of sexual and psychological abuse, and financial irregularities.